Ecology and Evolutionary Biology Concentration

 - Capstone Seminar: EEB 410.

-- Additional Major Courses (Electives): 9-12 credits of courses at the 200-level or above chosen in consultation with, and approved by, the department advisor.
+- Additional Concentration Courses (Electives): 9-12 credits of courses at the 200-level or above chosen in consultation with, and approved by, the concentration advisor.
 These courses should be tailored to the student's individual interests and should promote interdisciplinary approaches among EEB areas and other natural sciences:

 - At least one course must be from EEB offerings